-Australia's child restraint standard (current version 2013) provides minimum design, construction, and performance requirements for child restraint systems to provide a high level of protection for children travelling in motor vehicles.
+Australia's child restraint standard provides minimum design, construction, and performance requirements for child restraint systems to provide a high level of protection for children travelling in motor vehicles.

-AS/NZS 1754 is a voluntary standard, with some parts mandated (since 1978) by the Australian Competition and Consumer Commission (ACCC) in its Consumer Protection Notice No.3 of 2014 (for the sale and supply of child restraints in Australia).
-[9] This notice ensures that child restraints supplied in Australia have key safety features considered appropriate to reduce the risk of injury to a child involved in a motor vehicle crash.
+AS/NZS 1754 is a voluntary standard, with some parts mandated (since 1978) by the Australian Competition and Consumer Commission (ACCC) in its Consumer Protection Notice No.3 of 2014 (for the sale and supply of car seats in Australia).
+This notice ensures that child restraints supplied in Australia have key safety features considered appropriate to reduce the risk of injury to a child involved in a motor vehicle crash.

-It is important to note that since October 2008, the ACCC has not mandated the relevant clauses of AS/NZS 1754 for the sale and supply of child restraints for children with disability (this includes medical conditions), which allows special purpose child restraints from overseas to be sold and supplied in Australia.
+It is important to note that since October 2008, the ACCC has not mandated the relevant clauses of AS/NZS 1754 for the sale and supply of car seats for children with disability (this includes medical conditions), which allows special purpose car seats from overseas to be sold and supplied in Australia.

-AS/NZS 1754 is currently under review with a new section expected to be published to allow for some variations to Australian standard child restraints, to cater for children with disabilities and medical conditions.
-MACA is represented on the working group responsible for the development of the proposed new section.
+AS/NZS 1754:2024 was published 25 September 2024.
+This revised standard includes a new section to allow for variations to Australian standard car seats, to cater for the needs of children with disabilities and medical conditions.